- Prospective Undergraduates Appealing Your Financial Aid Offer

 Eastman Need-Informed Merit Scholarships

-All admitted applicants, both domestic and international, are considered for renewable scholarships.
+All admitted undergraduate applicants, both domestic and international, are considered for renewable scholarships.
 Eastman need-informed scholarships are awarded at the time of admission and are based on a complete review of the application file and audition.
 Other factors can include the school’s enrollment needs, and our overall goal of making an Eastman education accessible to admitted students.
 Financial need is therefore also a consideration in our merit scholarships.

 A select number of students will be offered Dean’s awards, recognizing exceptional promise in performance (Dean’s Performance Award) or scholarship (Dean’s Scholar Award).
-The Eastman scholarship awarded to an entering student is a 4 year award (up to 5 years for dual degree).
+The Eastman scholarship awarded to an entering student is a 4 year award (up to 5 years for dual degree or until degree requirements are completed, whichever is sooner).
 Transfer students’ awards are renewable based on the entering class year (for example, 3 years for an entering sophomore).

-You will receive one half of the annual scholarship amount for up to eight semesters (up to ten semesters for dual degree) of full-time undergraduate enrollment provided you remain in good standing, make satisfactory academic progress towards your degree and maintain a cumulative grade point average (CGPA) of 3.0 or higher.
+You will receive one half of the annual scholarship amount for up to eight semesters (up to ten semesters for dual degree or until degree requirements are completed, whichever is sooner) of full-time undergraduate enrollment provided you remain in good standing, make satisfactory academic progress towards your degree and maintain a cumulative grade point average (CGPA) of 3.0 or higher.
 An undergraduate’s scholarship will have a monetary reduction each semester if the CGPA falls below 3.0 or these expectations are not met.

 University of Rochester Tuition Benefits